nesanders/colorblind-colormap/README.md

 and 'test_scatter.png' illustrates usage

-Note that the CBcm.py script will overwrite the default matplotlib colorcucle defined in matplotlib.rcParams, but you can easily remove this behavior by deleting the last line in CBcm.py
+Note that the CBcm.py script will overwrite the default matplotlib colorcycle defined in matplotlib.rcParams, but you can easily remove this behavior by deleting the last line in CBcm.py